 From the Petit Palais, head west along the Champs-Élysées, Paris’s most famous shopping street.

-I’m personally not much of a shopper, so the best thing about Champs-Élysées in my mind is the dramatic view all the way to the Arc De Triomphe at the far end of it, which is actually the final destination for this Paris 2-day itinerary.
+I’m personally not much of a shopper, so the best thing about Champs-Élysées, in my mind, is the dramatic view all the way to the Arc De Triomphe at the far end of it.
+This is actually the final destination for this Paris 2-day itinerary.

-But if you want to shop in Paris, many of the designer and luxury brands have a presence on this street, along with some more high street brands.
+But if you do want to shop in Paris, some of the designer and luxury brands have a presence on this street, along with some more high street brands.

 Arc De Triomphe

 The Arc De Triomphe is surrounded by a roundabout, from which runs 12 avenues in all directions.
 You can admire it from the street level for free, but my suggestion is you get tickets to go inside and climb to the rooftop, where there’s a viewing platform with panoramic views of Paris.
-From here you get great views of the Eiffel Tower, and can also see out to Sacre-Coeur and La Defense.
+From here you get great views of the Eiffel Tower, and can also see out to Sacre-Coeur and La Defense in the distance.

 My strong recommendation is to get tickets to go up to the viewing platform and to time them for just before sunset – maybe 30-60 minutes before.
 It’s a real treat to watch the sky change colour over Paris and to see the city lights come on – especially the dazzling light display from the Eiffel Tower.

 What a showstopper end to your two days in Paris!